Prohelion/prohelion.github.io/docs/Profinity_Software/Profinity_Version_2/Installation/Docker_Installation.md

 ### Simple Setup

-!!! warning "Profinity V2 is currently in Early Adopter Release"
-    When using Profinity V2 on the Docker Early Adopter Program you are going to be working with us up on the development release.
-As such things could change rapidly and in unexpected ways!
-Please contact Prohelion Support if you have issues or provide us [Feedback](../Administration/Feedback.md) in Profinity.

 On the target device, create a new empty directory and a file titled `docker-compose.yml` in the new directory.
 The contents of the `docker-compose.yml` file should be

 ```yaml